More about Montana LLCs

 Most states have regulations regarding the registration and use of vehicles, boats and airplanes licensed in other jurisdictions but domiciled in their state but that’s a different issue.
 Every state is different and we encourage you to thoroughly research your own state’s policies on this matter as well.
 It's you that must make the decision if a Montana LLC is right for you.

 Check with your lender to confirm they will make a loan to an LLC.
 Remember, your LLC and not you personally will own the vehicle.
+For an overview of the MT Licensing process, click here.

 If your lender won't loan to your LLC, click here to see lenders that will.